HaMMeRSI/serverless-remotion-lambda/README.md

 # serverless-remotion-lambda
-A serverless framework plugin to automate remotion on lambda
+A serverless framework plugin to automate deployment of remotion on AWS lambda